-- I also have a terrific coupon code at the end of the post!
+- There is a coupon code for readers at the end of this post!

 Don’t worry, I will keep this simple, I promise, and there are interesting updates at the end of the blog post too!

 DashKitten.com received a complimentary Basepaws Catkit DNA Testing Set for review.
-We only share news and products we feel are relevant to our readers, because you matter to us.
-The opinions here are 100% our own and we are responsible for the content of this post.
-We also have a special offer for readers on the CatKit – see below.
-[Our affiliate link gets you your reduction].
+We only share news and products we feel are relevant to our readers.
+The opinions here are our own and we are responsible for the content of this post.

 The most impressive thing I discovered is that the Catkit isn’t simply a quick turnaround DNA test with a few cute insights.
 It is much more and the potential impact on cat health worldwide will be considerable.